 Within the Portland region, Metro has responsibility for managing the regional Urban Growth Boundary (UGB) in coordination with Multnomah County and other cities and counties.
 The UGB is intended to include enough land to accommodate a 20-year supply and all urban development is required to occur within the boundary.
 In addition to managing the UGB, Metro works with local jurisdictions to establish Urban and Rural Reserves.
 The purpose of urban and rural reserves is to facilitate planning for urbanization of the Portland metro region over the 50 year plan period from 2010 to 2060.
-Urban reserves provide greater certainty to agricultural and forestry industries, urban industries, and service providers about the future location of possible urban growth boundary expansion.
-Rural reserves that enhance the unique sense of place of the region.
+Urban reserves provide greater certainty about the future location of possible urban growth boundary expansion.
+Rural reserves provide long-term protection of farm and forest land as well as important natural landscape features that enhance the unique sense of place of the region.

 The reserves plan relies on designation of urban reserves land, which can only be designated by Metro, and on rural reserve land that can only be designated by the County.
-Because of this division of authority in the reserves plan, the County has amended its plan and zoning map to adopt rural reserves, and also shows urban reserve designations on the map.
+Because of this division of authority in the reserves plan, the County has amended its plan and zoning map to adopt rural reserves, and also shows urban reserve designations.
 Policies in this section reflect this process along with related regional and local goals and policies.